ruff-lang/ruff-lang.org/content/specification.md

 Modules provide a way of organizing and grouping code together.
 They also provide a convenient way to distinguish between code meant to be shared or exposed (in the case of a library) and code meant for internal use only.

-A module can be defined to explicitly export a list of public functions.
+A module can be defined to only explicitly export a list of public functions.
 Otherwise, all definitions inside the module will be implicitly exported.
 We can define a new module using `defmodule`, and tell the language where we're implementing that module with `implement`.
 Note that both the module definition and the implement directive can be in the same file.

 ```
 // mod.bn